Our PFA Lawyers Are Here to Help

 First, assuming the victim of either an assault or a serious threat of an assault qualifies as a protected party, courts can issue a temporary order the same day as the PFA's filing.
 To qualify, the victim must have a familial or intimate relationship with the alleged perpetrator.
 Next, the court will schedule a final hearing within ten days.

-Although the PFA Act is a Pennsylvania law, every county has a different process to get a PFA order.
+Although the PFA Act is a Pennsylvania law, each county has its own process for obtaining a PFA order.
 At the hearing, the burden is on the petitioner to show that they were the victim of a physical assault or placed in reasonable fear of severe bodily injury.
-If the court finds this burden met, it will enter a protection order lasting three years.
+If the court finds that this burden has not been met, it will enter a protection order lasting three years.
 A PFA lawyer can support you through the process.

 What does a PFA order do?